hugoalh/send-discord-webhook-ghaction/README.md

 ## 📜 Description

-Send message to Discord via webhook, support variables.
+An action to send message to Discord via webhook, support variables.

 ## 🛠 Configuration